General Policies and Procedures

-Students who are nearing the completion of their graduate program requirements and who plan to receive a master’s degree or CAGS in January, May or August should complete an Application to Graduate form.
-These forms must be completed by students, approved by the students' advisers and graduate program coordinators, and submitted with the candidates’ Graduate Program Proposal forms to the College of Graduate Studies on or before the appropriate application deadline.
+Students who are nearing the completion of their graduate program requirements and who plan to receive a master’s degree or CAGS in January, May or August should complete an Application to Graduate form and include a copy of their degree audit which must be approved by the students’ advisers and graduate program coordinators.
+The application form is then submitted with the candidates’ degree audit with all program requirements shown as “met” to the College of Graduate Studies on or before the appropriate application deadline.
 Students should check with their advisers regarding exit requirements for their academic program, as requirements vary for each program.

 |for May graduation

 Failure to file an application before the deadline may postpone degree conferral.
 Any questions regarding graduate commencement and requirements should be directed to the graduation coordinator in the College of Graduate Studies at 508.531.1100 or visit the Graduation Central website at www.bridgew.edu/COGS/graduation.